PawanRajwar/Random-Password-Generator-RPG-/README.md

 5. Error and Warning Messages:
    - Alerts users if they input an invalid length or try to copy a password when none has been generated.

+## Usage
+1. Run the Script: Execute the script using Python: python password_generator.py

+2. Set Password Length:
+   - In the GUI, enter the desired length for your password in the Password Length field.

+   - Note: The length must be at least 4.

+3. Generate Password:
+   - Click the Generate Password button.

+   - The generated password will appear in the text field below.

+4. Copy the Password:
+   - Click the Copy to Clipboard button to copy the generated password.

+   - A pop-up confirmation will notify you when the password is successfully copied.

+## Requirements
+- Python 3.x

+- tkinter (pre-installed with Python on most systems)